 But an elaborate 20th century antique wedding ring with filigree work would not go that well with a geometric 60’s retro engagement ring.

-Some engagement rings come with a perfectly matching wedding band.
+Some engagement rings come with a perfectly matching wedding band that’s designed to go together with your engagement ring’s centre stone – and look and feel great on your finger.
 This is a great option you should take advtange of if you have the chance, as it means that both rings have been designed with beauty and comfort in mind.

 Wishbone rings are another fantastic alternative for classic wedding rings.
 These have a V-shape that gives space for the engagement ring stone.
 They are especially perfect for brides who have a large centre setting on their engagment ring.